threader/PC-Tuning/docs/physical-setup.md

 - Buy a small [air dust blower](https://www.amazon.co.uk/s?k=air+dust+blower) to remove dirt & debris from the mouse sensor lens often

 - Factory reset your monitor & reconfigure the settings.
-Avoid post-processing effects & set overdrive/ AMA to an acceptably high setting as it reduces latency but comes with a penalty of overshoot [[1](https://twitter.com/CaIypto/status/1464236780190851078)]
+Avoid post-processing effects & set overdrive/AMA to an acceptably high setting as it reduces latency but comes with a penalty of overshoot [[1](https://twitter.com/CaIypto/status/1464236780190851078)]

 ## Stability & Hardware Clocking